Activeren huidige locatie

 Located on the Balboa Peninsula, the Balboa Pavilion is a fun center for marine sports enthusiasts.
 Boat rentals are available for sport fishing and whale watching.
 Catalina Flyer, the catamaran, takes you across to the Avalon at Catalina Island where you can watch whales.
 Harborside Restaurant and Grand Ballroom is a waterfront dining and socializing venue.
 This pavilion has provided for action-packed marine expeditions since 1906 and is regarded as one of the finest marine recreation centers in the area.

 Huntington State Beach is one of the best beaches in southern California.
 It is popular with both locals and tourists alike.
-It has barbecue pits that used year-round but especially in the summer as well as fire rings that can be used for bonfires.
-It's a great spot for families and children because the waves are not that big and there are several lifeguards on duty.
-There are all kinds of snack shops and places where you can rent bodyboards and other beach gear.
-Huntington State Beach is also known for its bird watching, keep a look out for California Brown Pelicans.
+It has barbecue pits that are used year-round but especially in the summer as well as fire rings that can be used for bonfires.
+Avid surfers will relish the opportunities for surfing offered by the beach.
+Fishing, birdwatching and swimming are some other recreational options here.
+Keep your eyes peeled for California Brown Pelicans.

 Stretching 1853 feet (564.80 meters) into the Pacific Ocean, the Huntington Beach Pier is one of the West Coast's longest piers.
 This attraction is visited by millions of people each year, creating an eccentric crowd.
 It is home to several important events, such as the U.S. Open of Surfing in July, Kite Party in February and Huck Finn Fishing Derby in August.
 You’ll also find excellent oceanfront dining at both ends of the pier.